 Warming waters threaten to make these communities unlivable for some animals, destabilizing their finely tuned habitats.

 The waters surrounding Antarctica, known as the Southern Ocean, are expected to warm by an average of 0.7˚ F by 2099.
 Researchers from the British Antarctic Survey investigated how the distributions of nearly 1,000 marine bottom-dwelling invertebrates will react to ocean warming over the next century.
-Their findings were published in a paper in Nature Climate Change last month.
+Their findings were published in a paper in

 You probably wouldn’t notice a 0.7˚ change in air temperature, but these organisms are perfectly adapted to tolerate a very specific temperature range.
 For them, this small change will have significant impacts.

 Surprisingly, researchers found there was no one unifying trend in how bottom-dwelling invertebrates will react to the increase in temperature.